SchelZ/VirtualCamera/README.md

 # VirtualCamera
-Custom background with virtual camera
+Create a virtual camera with custom background

 ## Installing
 ```